San Francisco Style Sourdough

 To knead by hand, pour the dough out onto your lightly floured kneading surface.
 Knead the dough for 5 minutes, cover it and it let rest for another 5 minutes.
 Then knead for 5 more minutes.
 At this point, it should be resilient, springy, and pass the windowpane test.

 Once the bread is kneaded, let it rest for 30 minutes.
 Then divide the dough into two 770 gram dough balls.
 You may recall, from the top of this page, that we are making 680 gram loaves.
 The added weight is to allow for weight loss in baking.
 Loaves tend to lose about 10% of their weight in the oven, and my goal was to make a finished loaf that is close to 1 1/2 pounds.
+This is very important if you are selling bread and including the weight of the loaf on the label.
 Now form the dough into batards, boules, or pan loaves.
 Cover the loaves and let them rise at room temperature until doubled in size, probably about 12 to 15 hours.

 Remove from oven.
 If you used a bread pan, remove the bread from the bread pan.
 Now let the bread cool on wire racks before slicing - if your family will let you.
 I often vary this recipe by letting the bread rise once in a mixing bowl, punching it down, kneading it some more, and then forming loaves.
 The second rise takes about 1/2 as long as the first rise, and also adds to the flavor.